-Swansea supporter John Hartson gives us his take on the club as they aim to win their first major trophy in the Capital One Cup final against Bradford City on Sunday.
+Swansea boy John Hartson gives us his take on the club ahead of the Capital One Cup final.

 You're a Swansea boy aren't you?